FrenchGithubUser/Hatt/README.md

 - [ ] Support websites which require authentication to search (usually forums)

 - [ ] Allow the user to create custom lists of websites for custom categories (only search on those websites if the custom category is selected)

+## Not Goals (to this day)

+- All-in-one tool to download/stream media and display it nicely at the same time.
+Many softwares already do that very well ([Kodi](https://github.com/xbmc/xbmc) for movies/TV shows, [Pegasus-fe](https://github.com/mmatyas/pegasus-frontend) for games and programs, just to name a few)

+- Easy "download" option.
+Some programs already allow to download files very well ([JDownloader](https://jdownloader.org/), [Youtube-dl](https://github.com/ytdl-org/youtube-dl), [Lux](https://github.com/iawia002/lux), just to name a few).
+There might be an implementation of such a feature by adding those programs as dependencies to Hatt later.

 ### Categories